Quick Links

 I have spent the whole of my working career teaching in two local Primary schools.
 I started out at St. Thomas C.E.
 School Halliwell in 1971 and moved to St. Mary’s Deane in January 1983.
 I spent the rest of my career there both full-time and part-time and retired in July 2015.
 Whilst at St. Mary’s I taught mainly in Key Stage 2, though I have delivered Science and French in Key Stage 1 over the years.
 Posts I have held over the years have been assistant head, science co-ordinator, I.T. co-ordinator, P.E. co-ordinator, key Stage 2 co-ordinator and most recently M.F.L. co-ordinator.
 I have served on the school governing body at St. Mary’s continuously since 1986 as teacher governor and associate governor and currently hold the position of Vice-Chair.
 In July of 2018 I was approached to become Chair of Governors at Washacre C.P.
 School and have been working alongside the Head and the Joint Executive Board (J.E.B) to help move the school forward.

-Liz Zsargo – Co-opted Governor (23/05/2023 – 22/05/2027)
+Liz Zsargo – Vice Chair (23/05/2023 – 22/05/2027)

 I am a qualified primary teacher with over twenty year’s classroom experience, mostly in Key Stage 1, although I have had experience of teaching in every year group at one time or another.
 I moved to Bolton in 2000 and worked at Red Lane Primary School, where I was Key Stage 1 leader.
 Later I worked at Egerton Primary School, where I became Deputy Head teacher, then Head teacher.
 Over the years I have led many areas including Phonics and Reading, PSHE, Geography, Languages and Assessment.
 I also spent five years working at the Department for Education, helping first to embed Phonics nationally, then to set up a school-led approach to training new teachers (School Direct).
 I now lead the School Direct provision at the University of Huddersfield, working with a wide range of schools and teachers to support and train beginners to the profession.
 I have recently joined the Governing Body at Washacre and I am looking forward to working with the Head teacher, other governors and whole school community at a very exciting time of rapid improvement.